-The COI/COC manager will make all reasonable efforts to preserve the privacy and confidentiality of personal information revealed as part of this process.
-The COI/COC manager will keep a record of action on disclosures made under this policy, in part to develop a consistent practice of treating similar cases alike.
-All records will be kept in a secure file accessible only to the COI/COC manager, associate dean/department chair, associate dean and dean.
-In addition, the original record will be kept in the faculty member's personnel file in the UMSN human resources office.
-If the COI/COC manager or the dean provides copies of information in the files to a faculty or staff member, they must also ask that individual to maintain the same level of confidentiality as applicable to the original information or documents.

-In some circumstances, the university is required to disclose potential conflicts to people within or outside the university (e.g., federally funded research project, disclosure to the federal government is required).
-Also, the university may be legally required to disclose information in response to the requests made under the Michigan Freedom of Information Act (FOIA).
-Should any other individual have a legitimate educational or business reason to access the confidential records, only the COI/COC manager or dean may authorize access to the file, provide copies, or provide oral or written summaries.
+The Director of Human Resources will make all reasonable efforts to preserve the privacy and confidentiality of personal information revealed as part of this process.
+The Office of Human Resources will keep a record of action on disclosures made under this policy, in part to develop a consistent practice of treating similar cases alike.
+All records will be kept in a secure electronic file (on the shared drive for the Office of Human Resources and in M-Inform) accessible only to the Director of Human Resources, Assistant Dean for Administration, and/or Dean.
+In some circumstances, the University is required to disclose potential conflicts to people within or outside the University (e.g., federally funded research project, disclosure to the federal government is required).
+The University may be legally required to disclose information in response to the requests made under the Michigan Freedom of Information Act (FOIA) (https://foia.vpcomm.umich.edu/).
+Should any other individual have a legitimate educational or business reason to access the confidential records, only the Director of Human Resources, Assistant Dean for Administration and/or Dean may authorize access to the electronic file, provide copies, or provide oral or written summaries.
 Where possible, the individual to whom information is disclosed is required to maintain at least the same level of confidentiality as provided for the original information.

-Any faculty or staff member who becomes aware that the COI/COC manager or dean has provided or may have provided unwarranted access to conflict documentation or information, as defined in this policy, should inform the relevant superior for appropriate action.
+Any employee who becomes aware that the Director of Human Resources, Assistant Dean for Administration or Dean has provided or may have provided unwarranted access to conflict documentation or information, as defined in this policy, should inform the relevant superior for appropriate action.